neringabickmore/moneypot/README.md

    - Game console.
    - Navigation to *information* about the game, including how to play it.
    - Navigation to *contact us* with a fully functioning form.
-   - Audio with a button to turn *audio on/off*.
+   - Audio with a buttons to turn *audio on/off*.
    - Button to *reset the game*.
    - Button to *reset the sum*.
 2. The site should be **visually appealing** and **interactive**.